 We've implemented countless new measures including setting up added break room space, increasing our disinfecting routines, mandatory handwashing, staggering employee use of common areas, and sending regular reminders to keep the 6-foot social-distancing rule.
 Here’s how we’re keeping our employees safe:

 To Protect Our Employees We Have:

-- Temporarily closed the shops, the Sewing Center, and the Education Center until further notice
+- Temporarily closed the shops, the Sewing Center, and the Education Center until spring of 2021

 - Canceled all upcoming in-town events, trunk shows, classes and retreats through spring of 2021

 - Canceled any meetings that involve large gatherings of people and have switched to remote meetings